 We, Robots is a series of 3 posts about the use of SOLIDWORKS in Robotics, and its role as a transformation tool, whether in the classroom, in the laboratory, or on the factory floor.

-In the past few weeks, we’ve seen an incredible post about the Witch Doctor and the use of SOLIDWORKS in Robotics.
+In the past few weeks, we saw an incredible post about the Witch Doctor and the use of SOLIDWORKS in Robotics.
 Inspired by their story, I decided to talk to some friends (who also competed in Battlebots) about the usage of the software in their activities.
-In addition to being a big fan, I had the honor of working with some of the team members, and today we share the same campus at the university where I work.
+In addition to being a big fan of the team, I had the honor of working with some of the team members, and today we share the same campus at the university where I work.
 We are talking about RioBotz!

-In 2002, students from the Instrumentation and Control Engineering bachelorship program at PUC-Rio watched a competition of combat robots, and decided to establish their own team.
+In 2002, students from the Instrumentation and Control Engineering bachelorship program at PUC-Rio watched a combat robots competition and decided to establish their own team.
 After communicating with the undergraduate coordinator, they reached out to Marco Antonio Meggiolaro, Professor of Robotics at the university.
-Thus began RioBotz and in the following year, 2003, had competed for the first time at the national level.
+Thus began RioBotz and in the following year, 2003, they competed for the first time at the national level.

-After several months of study and research, the first victory came in 2004.
-In its second competition, RioBotz introduced trends by inaugurating the first knockout in a Brazilian championship, becoming the undefeated champion.
+After several months of study and research, their first victory came in 2004.
+In their second competition, RioBotz introduced trends by inaugurating the first knockout in a Brazilian championship, becoming the undefeated champion.